greyltc/italian/README.md

 ![lucy](/media/lucy_zoom.jpeg)
 _Papa's mother a.k.a Noni a.k.a.
 Lucia Meli a.k.a.
 Lucy Meli Christoforo_

 She is the person from which the claim to Italian citizenship stems.
-All of her descendants originating from her children from before she Naturalized as a US citizen on 11 September 1928 were theoretically born Italian citizens (okay, this is a dubious statement because of [1948](/README.md#1948)), so have we simply have to deliver paperwork proving this to the Italian government so that they'll issue us passports which we can then use to invoke our rights as Italian and EU citizens.
+All of her descendants originating from her children from before she Naturalized as a US citizen on 11 September 1928 were theoretically born Italian citizens (okay, this is a dubious statement because of [1948](/README.md#1948)), so we simply have to deliver paperwork proving this to the Italian government so that they'll issue us passports which we can then use to invoke our rights as Italian and EU citizens.
 Here's some relevant info I've learned about her:
 ```
 Father's name: Gaetano Meli
 Father's brith date: 16 June 1862